Audio-Cogito: Towards Deep Audio Reasoning in Large Audio Language Models: Conclusion

 \section{Conclusion}

 In this work, we introduce Audio-Cogito, an open-source solution for deep audio reasoning in LALMs.
 Leveraging Cogito-Pipe for high-quality data curation, we construct and release a 545k-sample open-source audio reasoning dataset.
-We further employ a self-distillation strategy that substantially enhances complex reasoning capabilities.
+We further employ a self-distillation strategy that enhances complex reasoning capabilities.
 Experiments on the MMAR benchmark show that Audio-Cogito achieves SOTA performance among open-source models and narrows the gap with leading proprietary systems, while its top-tier performance in the Interspeech 2026 Audio Reasoning Challenge further validates its effectiveness.
-High Rubrics and CRS scores also indicate that our approach produces reliable and logically grounded Chain-of-Thought processes.
-These findings highlight the potential of our approach to advance the deep audio reasoning of SLMs.
+High Rubrics and CRS scores also indicate that our approach produces reliable Chain-of-Thought processes.